Before you create a histogram overlay, you must have already completed these steps:

 - Uploaded experiment files (or cloned those of another experiment)

-- Set your scales and compensations appropriately
+- Set your scales and compensation appropriately

 - Annotated your staining panels (channels)